airloaf/VSSynth/README.md

 # VSynth
-A synthesizer library using C++ and SDL2
+Software synthesizer library for C++ using SDL2.

+Frequencies are accurate up to 6K Hz, tested using the online tone generated (See Resources Section Below)

 ## Dependencies
 - CMake